gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 For a moment Erileine didn't understand what he was pointing at, but then the darkness on the face of the cliff resolved itself.
 It was the mouth of a tunnel, too rectangular to be natural.
-Like everythng left behind by the Pilots, the steps inside were tilted a quarter-arc from true.
+Like everything left behind by the Pilots, the steps inside were tilted a quarter-arc from true.